zeromev/zeromev.github.io/wayforward.md

 Zeromev always encourages people to do their own research, and will [under no circumstances](/disclaimer) take responsibility for any losses.

+## validators

+Please see [zeromev-geth](/zmgeth), our interim solution to reduce frontrunning and harmful network centralization.

 ## users

 These ideas are designed to: